Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Methods

-The optical transmission measurements were carried out in a custom-made setup between crossed polarisers.
+The optical transmission of the sample cells between crossed polarisers were carried out in a custom-made setup containing tungsten and laser sources, coil system, photodetector, CCD camera and a long-range microscope.
 The sample was placed in oscillating magnetic field of a four-coil system, allowing arbitrary variation of the exciting field angle with respect to the position and/or the rubbing direction of the cell.
-The sample was illuminated by a laser beam of 632 nm (JDS Uniphase) and the transmitted polarised light was detected by a photodetector (Thorlabs PDA36A2, detection range between 350–1100 nm).
+Transmission was characterised using a cw He-Ne laser source $\lambda=\qty{632}{\nano\meter}$, $P=\qty{10}{\milli\watt}$ (JDS Uniphase) and the transmitted polarised light was detected by a photodetector (Thorlabs PDA36A2, detection range between 350–1100~nm).
+The measurement was performed in the frequency range of the magnetic field from \qty{0.1}{\hertz} to \qty{100}{\hertz}.
+The phase shift between the applied field and the transmission signal was determined from the analysis of the time series.

 Magnetisation measurements were made using a fluxgate magnetometer sensor AS-UAP GEO-X Projekt Elektronik GmBH (Germany) and SQUID MPMS-3 (Quantum Design Europe).
 SQUID measurements were performed on samples filled in \qty{20}{mm} long thin capillaries with a diameter of \qty{1}{mm}.